sfo/afgl1986/afgl1986/ABOUT.md

 I do not provide the units of the tabulated quantities in the CSV files.
 The units are the same as those given in the AFGL report.

 ## Use with Python

+For example, read the table 1a into a [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) with:

 ```python
 import pandas as pd